jecolon/ziglyph/README.md

 # ziglyph
 Unicode text processing for the Zig Programming Language.

+## In-Depth Articles on Unicode Processing with Zig and Ziglyph
+The [Unicode Processing with Zig](https://zig.news/dude_the_builder/series/6) series of articles over on ZigNEWS covers important aspects of Unicode in general and in particular how to use this library to process Unicode text.

 ## Looking for an UTF-8 String Type?
 `Zigstr` is a UTF-8 string type that incorporates many of Ziglyph's Unicode processing tools.
 You can learn more in the [Zigstr repo](https://github.com/jecolon/zigstr).